Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

     module purge
     module load <modules>

-    # Adjust the path to where your input file is located
+    # The path to where your input file is located
     INPUTFILE="/path/to/my/inputfile.data"
     test ! -f "${INPUTFILE}" && echo "Error: Could not find the input file ${INPUTFILE}" && exit 1

+    # The workspace where results from multiple expirements will be saved for later analysis
+    RESULT_WSDIR="/path/to/workspace-experiments-results"
+    test -z "${RESULT_WSDIR}" && echo "Error: Cannot find workspace ${RESULT_WSDIR}" && exit 1

-    # Allocate workspace.
+    # Allocate workspace for this job.
 Adjust time span to time limit of the job (-d <N>).
     WSNAME=computation_$SLURM_JOB_ID
     export WSDDIR=$(ws_allocate -F ssd -n ${WSNAME} -d 2) echo ${WSDIR}